MHRA/products/medicines/web/src/copy/about-including-bmgf.md

 Patient information leaflet (PILs) are found in every medicine pack, and provide information on how a medicine should be used safely.

-Summaries of Product Characteristics (SPCs) are a description of a medicinal product’s properties and the conditions attached to its use.
+Summaries of Product Characteristics (SPCs) are descriptions of a medicinal product’s properties and the conditions attached to its use.
 A PIL will be based on an SPC.